We compare conservative Christianity and the UU movement below:

 lost in the overwhelming presence of the American one."
 Rev. Kiely, a

 UU minister from Edmonton, AB, was asked what he hoped for the CUC within

 Canadian culture.
 He replied: "This is a Canadian body.
 Both the

 Lutherans and the Bah'ai experienced significant growth after separating.

 We hope this will happen to us, too."
-Canadian UU membership has
+Canadian UU membership had

-stagnated for the past three decades at about 5,000.
+stagnated for the previous three decades at about 5,000.
 See:

 became legal in Massachusetts on 2004-MAY-20.
 Unitarian Universalist